31 Secrets Park Rangers Want You to Know

 People will do anything for a picture

 A tragic accident that happens surprisingly often: People pose as if they’re falling off a cliff for a photo but then actually fall off.
-These gorgeous national park photos will leave you awestruck.
+Make sure you never take these photos in a national park.

 Stay put if you get lost